The Dialog Builder is where you can create your Dialog Tasks, from end-to-end. This is an in-depth article on how to use this tool.

 You can use Display Options to reduce unnecessary node information and better utilize screen real estate.

-Click Hide Node Details to remove node descriptions.
+- Hide Node Details to remove node descriptions.

-Zoom Options can be used to:
+Zoom Options are used to:

-- Fit to page – Resizes Dialog Builder components and connections to fit within the display screen resolution for a single, non-scrolling page.
+- Fit to Page – Resizes Dialog Builder components and connections to fit within the display screen resolution for a single, non-scrolling page.

 - Reset Zoom – Resets zoom settings to actual size.